Fox Point/Wickenden Street Providence

 Things to Do

 The area is ideal for a walk or bike ride.
 There are a number of neighborhood parks and community playgrounds on Wickenden and surrounding streets.
 Stroll through India Point Park along the Providence waterfront.
-In summer months, participate in sunrise yoga in the park taught by Providence Power Yoga.
+In summer months, the park is home to a number of festivals including the Cape Verdean Independence Festival and the Rhode Island Seafood Festival.

 Schedule a lesson with the Community Boating Center (CBC) and enjoy a sail or paddle aboard a kayak.
 This nonprofit, created by local sailors that wanted to make boating more affordable and accessible, has been integral in the revival of the Providence waterfront.
 For those looking to explore other parts of the state, the Seastreak Providence-Newport Ferry operates seasonally, shuttling locals between the two cities.